ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 v3c-ptl-rec-idc provides a value corresponding to ptl_profile_reconstruction_idc as defined in {{ISO.IEC.23090-5}}.
 The value of v3c-ptl-rec-idc indicates the reconstruction profile component to which the V3C bitstream is recommended to conform.

-When present, the value of v3c-ptl-rec-idc SHALL not conflict the corresponding value in the sprop-v3c-parameter-set.
+When present, the value of v3c-ptl-rec-idc SHALL NOT conflict the corresponding value in the sprop-v3c-parameter-set.
 The value of v3c-ptl-rec-idc SHALL be in the range of 0 to 255, inclusive.

 ~~~
     sprop-max-don-diff: